 Low Season

-△These photographs were captured on the Danish island of Bornholm in the winters of 2020-2021, where Anne Lass resides.
-With the project, she aims to put more focus on life out of the high season and explore what happens after dark - both inside homes and outside.
-The works include staged portraits of friends and neighbors, still images of nature and details of towns.
-The project has a documentary starting point and describes life on Bornholm in our specific time.
-The images are also a visual study of artificial light situations, how light and shadows shapes people and nature and what mood the light conveys.
-Only present light sources have been used throughout.
-The combination of artificial light and the settings gives the feeling of film-stills with references to Twin Peaks, a series from the nineties which triggered Anne's own imagination about life and people in rural areas.
-The narrative is kept very open and invites the viewer to use the works as a projection surface for their own memories and imagination.
-Published by Another Place Press in February 2022 with an essay by Danish writer Dennis Gade Kofod.
+△These photographs were captured on the Danish island of Bornholm during the winters of 2020–2021, where I reside.
+The series consists of staged portraits of friends and neighbors, still images of nature, and details from towns across the island.
+The project takes a documentary point of departure, portraying life on Bornholm during a specific moment in time outside the high season, when the island slows and a quieter atmosphere prevails.
+At the same time, the images form a visual study of artificial light: how light and shadow shape people and landscapes, and the moods they evoke.
+The interplay between staged settings and constructed lighting lends the photographs a cinematic quality, reminiscent of film stills, with subtle references to Twin Peaks, a series from the 1990s that deeply influenced my imagination of life in rural communities.
+The narrative remains intentionally open, inviting viewers to use the images as a projection surface for their own memories and associations.
+Published by Another Place Press in February 2022, with an essay by Danish writer Dennis Gade Kofod.